Welcome!

 Do you have the right narrator and/or the right protagonist?

-Have you tried your story in a variety of ways (1st person, second person, 3rd person, prose, verse) to make sure you have the best vehicle for this story?
+Have you considered your story in a variety of ways (1st person, second person, 3rd person, prose, verse) to make sure you have the best vehicle for this story?

 If you are choosing rhyme, have you tried a scansion test to track if your rhythm/meters are on pointed your story?